No Ordinary Joe

 As Joe and I walked through the deserted and eerily quiet box-like building, memories of the occupation he led came flooding back to him.
 At the end of one corridor, he talked about how he and the other Black Organization of Students (BOS) members fastened chains to the door handles.
 We visited an auditorium that had been their main meeting area and a tiny room where the switchboard (which the students had learned how to use) had been located.
 In an upstairs conference room, Joe recalled the group taking a graduate student hostage, only to realize he was missing just a few hours later.
 That nugget led to a sidebar and later an entirely different piece (titled “Vietnam War posters” in the Activism section of this website).

-It was clear that Joe had battled some demons since the 1969 takeover; Joe didn't received his undergraduate degree until 1980 and was admitted to the law school, but hadn't earned his law degree until 1993, well into his 40s.
+It was clear that Joe had battled some demons since the 1969 takeover; Joe didn't receive his undergraduate degree until 1980 and was admitted to the law school, but hadn't earned his law degree until 1993, well into his 40s.
 An obstacle may have been his arthritis, but he hinted at some other things.

 Joe joked that he had spent four decades of his life connected to Rutgers in some capacity, but there was a twinge of regret in his voice.
 After the tour, we headed crosstown to his favorite soul- food restaurant.
 During dinner, Joe let his guard down a little more and offered insight and perspective that only comes with the passage of time: “We thought we were making the city a far better place.
 In some respects, we did, but in other respects, we didn't accomplish much at all.
 But I can safely say that we made Rutgers a far better place, and that counts for something.”